tye-exe/EasyConfigurations/README.md

 ### Additional information:

 ##### Supported parsing classes:
-Several classes are supported by EasyConfigurations to mark/retrieve a configs enum as.
+Several classes are supported by EasyConfigurations to assign to configs.
 They are as follows:

 - String.class
 - Boolean.class & boolean.class